yuan-pu/yuan-pu_academicPages/_pages/about.md

 Hello, welcome to my home page!

-I’m Yuan Pu (浦媛), a Postgraduate Research Assistant at the Yale School of Medicine, working under the mentorship of Dr. [Dennis Shung](https://medicine.yale.edu/profile/dennis-shung/).
+I’m Yuan Pu (浦媛), a Postgraduate Associate at the Yale School of Medicine, working under the mentorship of Dr. [Dennis Shung](https://medicine.yale.edu/profile/dennis-shung/).
 I graduated magna cum laude from Brown University in 2023 with a B.S. in Computational Biology, where I completed my honors thesis under the guidance of Dr. [Ritambhara Singh](https://ritambharasingh.com/).

 My research interests lie in leveraging advanced computational methods to improve healthcare.
 I am especially eager to explore deep learning’s potential to enrich our understanding of human diseases and power systems that support clinical decision-making and improve patient outcomes.